National Certificate of Educational Achievement: Achievement and endorsements

 Candidates who achieve a large number of Merit and Excellence standards can have certificates endorsed with Merit or Excellence.
 To gain a level certificate with Merit endorsement, a student must pass the level with at least 50 Merit and Excellence credits assessed at that level or higher.
 Likewise, to gain a level certificate with Excellence endorsement, a student must pass the level with at least 50 Excellence credits assessed at that level or higher.

-In 2011, course endorsements were introduced.
-To gain a Merit course endorsement a candidate must achieve 14 credits at Merit or Excellence within a given year.
-Additionally, 3 credits must be internally assessed and 3 externally assessed.
-3 exceptions exist for Physical Education, Religious Studies and Level Three Visual Arts, as all standards in these subjects are either entirely internally or externally assessed.
-An Excellence endorsement requires all 14 credits to be achieved with Excellence.

 Exam process and marking

 Grade Score Marking (GSM) was also introduced in 2011, along with the realigned Level One standards.
 Like the realignment, GSM was phased in so that only Level One externals were marked with GSM in 2011.
 Under GSM each question earns up to 8 marks, with two marks per each of the grades (NAME).
 N0 also exists for "no response, no evidence".
 The Grade Score Marks for each question are totalled and the overall mark for the standard is determined from that total, based on NZQA determined cut-scores.
 However, candidates would still ultimately receive one of four marks (NAME) whether or not the standard was out of 8 (such as 91098) or 32 (for example, 90948).
 The rationale behind the change was threefold: it would clarify marks for candidates, motivate them to improve and improve consistency in marking.

 According to NZQA, NCEA is the only secondary school qualification worldwide where marked examination papers are returned to students.
 After the examination papers have been returned, a student can apply for certain papers to be reviewed if a marking or clerical error has occurred (e.g. the paper has not been fully marked, the marks have been added up incorrectly, the examination paper shows a different result from their results notice), or they can apply for certain papers to be remarked ("reconsidered") if they feel they have not been assessed correctly.

 Extensive online resources for standards can be found on NZQA's website.